 At only 82 years old, he is possibly the club's living Legend.
 As a race walker, John has achieved greatness in his sport by winning many medals in walking championships.
 I'm pretty sure that he has been the best in the world in some age groups.
 John holds a level 2 qualification in Tri, Fell, Walking and Athletics.
 He has been a member for approximately 30 years and coaches our youngest Athletes.

 Specialising in high jump and enkdurance running, Stuart has been coaching young and old athletes for many years.
 Currently, he runs sessions on Mondays, Tuesdays and Thursdays (at Track).

-At 61 years old, Steve has represented Chorley at road, x country and fell.
+Steve has represented Chorley at road, x country and fell.
 He joined the club in 1985 and has stayed here ever since; a real stalwart.
 Steve is a level 2 triathlon coach, so coaches the three disciplines - running, swimming and cycling.
 In his time Steve has represented and still is representing the club in, road, x country and fell.
 Also in his locker he has recorded a 2hrs 49min marathon (just don't mention the White Peak).